 How long will my transcript(s) be kept on file?

-We keep all official transcripts for 6 months.
+We keep all official transcripts for six (6) months.

-How long will you keep my test scores (GRE, GMAT, TOEFL, IELTS) on file?
+How long will test scores (GRE, GMAT, TOEFL, IELTS) be kept on file?

-TOEFL and IELTS will be kept on file for 2 years.
+TOEFL and IELTS will be kept on file for two (2) years.

-GRE and GMAT will be kept on file for 5 years.
+GRE and GMAT will be kept on file for five (5) years.

 When is the application deadline?

-Deadlines vary by programs.
-Before starting your application, please check your academic program’s deadline and required materials.
-All application materials should be submitted before the deadline to be considered for the term you are applying for.
+Deadlines vary by program.
+Before starting your application, please check your academic program of interest for information on application deadlines and required materials.
+All application materials should be submitted before the deadline in order to be considered for admission for your intended term.